programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 * `resolve:` a directory containing programs required for geo-resolution
 * `scripts:` a directory with a set of scripts to run the Geoparser

-Your download and setup are now complete and you can start geo-parsing a text file.
+You can list (`ls`) and check its content by typing:

+    ls ./geoparser-v1.1

+Congratulations!
+You have successfully downloaded and set up the Geoparser, and you can now begin geo-parsing.

 ### Geoparsing A Text File